Pholisa-Fatyela/bootcamp/pages/modules.md

 # Modules

 > Only look at this section once you are done with all the exercises for all the basic concepts.
+Do it in a folder called `my_modules` and add it to github.

 All the code you wrote so far were in one script, the functions being created and used from the same file.
 There is no way currently to reuse a function you wrote from another function.
 That can be fixed using `modules`.
-Modules are a way to write functions that are decoupled from each other.
+Modules are a way to write functions that are separate (decoupled) from each other, meaning that each functions is in their own files.
+Modules makes functions reusable.

 Look at this code:

 ```javascript
     //try this in a file called `tuesday.js`

     var assert = require('assert');

     var isTuesday = function(day){